 Another way to fix a slow SD card is by converting FAT32 to NTFS without losing data.
 A FAT file system is often used in removable storage devices, such as digital cameras, Smart TVs, and other portable devices.
 But it has many limitations:

 - FAT32 only supports files of up to 4GB in size and volumes of up to 2TB in size

 - FAT32 isn't a journaling file system, which means corruption can happen more easily

 - FAT32 doesn't support file permissions

 While NTFS supports very large files, restores consistency by using a log file and checkpoint information, supports file compression when running out of disk space.
-You can convert FAT 32 to NTFS with the help of EaseUS Partition Master.
-This tool allows you to convert the drive from FAT32 to NTFS without formatting directly.
+You can convert FAT 32 to NTFS with the help of EaseUS Partition Master Free.
+This free tool allows you to convert the drive from FAT32 to NTFS without formatting directly.